Skip to main content

 Research synthesisLow evidenceSmall effect3 studies · 2 beneficial · 1 neutral · 0 harmful

 Caveats: Evidence base is small (only 3 studies) — conclusions should be considered preliminary.
-One review noted conflicting results regarding anxiolytic effects.
-Doses and forms were not consistently reported, limiting dose-specific conclusions.
+The highest-quality study (systematic review) used valerian in combination with another herb (Erythrina mulungu), so the observed effect may not be solely attributable to valerian.
+One review reported neutral findings, and another noted conflicting results for anxiolytic effects.

 Doses used in studies